ENHYPEN – Shine On Me. Lyrics Meaning: Finding Your Personal Star in the Darkest Night

 Boku wa fuan ni tsutsumarete shimau yo

-I just end up being wrapped in anxiety
+I just get wrapped up in anxiety

-The future I want to see with you, forever
+A future I want to see with you, forever

 Boku no soba ni